 - Continue appropriate Trolley service connecting commercial/residential areas of Merchants Square (Colonial Williamsburg), High Street (City of Williamsburg) and New Town (James City County) areas. - Continue evaluation of workforce commuting patterns for connections between the City of Newport News and the Counties of Charles City, New Kent and Surry to Greater Williamsburg to address a shortage of future workforce required for the food service, retail, warehousing, and tourism and hospitality industries.
-Evaluation to include transit bus options, active transportation and carpool/vanpools. - Continue to develop the AVL/GPS; improving safety and security, customer service, communications, management and efficiency. - Planning, environmental assessment, and development of a staging and financing plan for WATA transit facilities.
-WATA currently leases a facility. - Continue evaluation of collaboration with other complementary transportation providers in the area for greater mobility for the residents, visitors and tourists in the Greater Williamsburg area. - Implement initiatives based on the Comprehensive Operational Analysis recommendations and the Transit Development Plan completed in FY 16. - Actively planning with the Peninsula Agency on Aging and the Williamsburg Faith in Action for the establishment of a "one-call" center for the elderly and disabled. - Continue to move forward on the administrative and maintenance facility with more project management and site development. - Begin project management for a potential new transfer station located off Opportunity Way in the northern section of James City County. - Conduct a member jurisdictions contributions operations analysis. - Develop APC criteria and work to procure a system to allow for better data collection and customer metrics to enhance service delivery discussions and planning outputs. - The collection and analysis of information to ensure system growth and change meets the needs of the region and communicating the importance of our system's programs to our local, regional, state and federal partners.
+Evaluation to include transit bus options, active transportation and carpool/vanpools. - Continue to develop the AVL/GPS to improve safety and security, customer service, communications, management and efficiency. - Development of a plan for WATA transit facilities.
+WATA currently leases a facility. - Continue evaluation of collaboration with other complementary transportation providers in the area for greater mobility for the residents, visitors and tourists in the Greater Williamsburg area. - Implement initiatives based on the Comprehensive Operational Analysis recommendations and the Transit Development Plan completed in FY 16. - Actively planning with the Peninsula Agency on Aging and Williamsburg Faith in Action for the establishment of a "one-call" center for mobility services. - Finalize negotiations for purchase of the administrative and maintenance facility and begin design for site development. - Finalize site selection for a potential new transfer station in the northern section of James City County. - Implement an Automated Passenger Counting system. - The collection and analysis of information to ensure system growth and change meets the needs of the region and communicating the importance of our system's programs to our local, regional, state and federal partners.